 I love to cook, and am quite good at it, but rarely put much effort into it just for myself.
 Having someone around to cook for (or better yet, with) would be a truly wonderful thing.
 I am, however, extremely committed to being vegetarian (for ethical reasons) and I would find it *very* difficult to date someone who did not share these ideals.
 FYI.

 I am not very good at taking myself seriously.
-I am a news junkie, a science fiction geek, and an obsessive collector of knowledge of any sort.
+I am a news junkie, a knowledge nerd, and an obsessive collector of knowledge of any sort.

 I am endlessly fascinated by words.
 And light.
 And people.
 And small, mysterious objects whose purpose or function is not readily apparent.

-I like a game of (very bad) tennis or a bike ride/hike just as much as I like an evening spent on the couch in front of a movie or with a book.
-I enjoy travel (and have traveled extensively), but this is my 37th address in 20 cities in 11 states and 2 countries, and I am really hoping to stay put for a while.
-I love my home, my cat, my work, my new city, my friends new and old, and everything about my life -- all I lack is a companion to share the adventure with.
+I like a hike in the mountains just as much as I like an evening spent on the couch in front of a movie or with a book.
+I enjoy travel (and have traveled extensively), but this is my 40th address in 20 cities in 11 states and 2 countries, and I am really hoping to stay put for a while.
+I love my home, my cat, my work, my friends new and old, and everything about my life -- all I lack is a companion to share the adventure with.